 "Ok, I am absolutely going to fix that right after this meeting."

 The team at FullStory earns the quotes like those above by doing something we call Game Film.
 I’ll tell you more about it momentarily.
-First ...
+First, a story ...

 Imagine a team of football players in full pads, dripping with sweat.
 Got it?
 Sweaty football players.